ShreyaaChauhan/My-Dev-journal/README.md

 ## 25.12.2024 - Present
 ### Lessons learned - The Art of Unit Testing By Roy Osherove
 - Test Recipes - A test recipe is a test plan, outlining at which level a particular feature should be tested
-- "Organizations which design systems...are constrained to produce designs which are copies of the communication structures of these organizations" ​—​Melvin Conway,

 ### Lessons learned - Building Microservicds By Sam Newman
 - You should think of microservices as being a specific approach for SOA in the same way that Extreme Programming (XP) or Scrum is a specific approach for Agile software development.
+- A five-person startup is likely to find a microservice architecture a drag.
+A hundred-person scale-up that is growing rapidly is likely to find that its growth is much easier to accommodate with a microservice architecture properly aligned around its product development efforts.
+- "Organizations which design systems...are constrained to produce designs which are copies of the communication structures of these organizations" ​—​Melvin Conway,

 ## 20.12.2024
 - SLAP - Single Level of Abstraction Principle (for writing cleaner code)